 SmartWP’s Name Generator is a completely free tool that uses computer algorithms to find you a SEO-friendly domain name ideas for where your new blog is going to live.
 I teamed up with my friend Andy to build this domain name generator as an extremely simple, easy to use and straightforward tool that all new bloggers should leverage (and we have tons of WordPress tutorials there too).

 When you land on our domain generator page, you’ll see a single search bar that allows you to type in a few phrases, some words that define your blog, or even the exact domain name you’re interested in registering (like yourawesomeblog.com) to see if you can grab your top desired blog name.

 The tool then gives you instant results with the closest domain names matching the words you typed in—and will hide the domains that are already registered.
-You’ll also see a list of suggestions for domain names that are available right now and can be registered in a matter of minutes through our discounted Bluehost link.
+You’ll also see a list of suggestions for domain names that are available right now and can be registered in a matter of minutes through my discounted Bluehost link.

 Here’s a full breakdown of our features: